J-Sanderson/gallery-generator/README.md

 ## Flags

 `-n (number)` - specify images per page.
-Defaults to 10 if not given
+Defaults to 10 if not given.
+`-p` - multi-page - each image has its own page.